-McDonald's Commits To More Balanced Happy Meals by 2022
+McDonald's Commits To More Balanced Happy Meals By 2022

 Burgers and chicken nuggets are still the mainstay of the Happy Meal.
 But on Thursday McDonald's announced its goal to market more balanced kids meals around the globe.